-As night falls, Saudi Arabia's electricity demand peaks due to the combined effects of home air conditioning, commercial lighting, and continuously operating industrial equipment.
+As night falls, Saudi Arabia's electricity demand peaks due to the combined effects of household air conditioning, commercial lighting, and continuously operating industrial equipment.
 At this time, the solar photovoltaic panels scattered across the desert have long ceased to operate.

-The large battery energy storage systems, known as "power banks," provide stable support for the power grid—they charge during the midday when the sunlight is strongest and electricity is cheapest or even surplus, and discharge at night when electricity is most expensive and scarce.
+The large battery storage systems, known as "power banks," provide stable support for the power grid—they charge during the midday when the sunlight is strongest and electricity is cheapest or even surplus, and discharge at night when electricity is most expensive and scarce.

 Value disruption, energy storage makes electricity a tradable "spot commodity".

-Being merely a "transporter" of electricity does not encompass the entire value of energy storage.
+Being merely a "hauler" of electricity does not encompass the entire value of energy storage.
 Saudi Arabia is upgrading energy storage into an independent, investable, and long-term operational grid service industry through institutional design.

 The first batch of large-scale energy storage projects launched by the Saudi Electricity Procurement Company adopts an innovative "Build-Own-Operate" model.

 The winning bidder will establish a special purpose company, holding 100% equity in the project, and will sign a 15-year energy storage service agreement with SPPC.
-This means that the winning enterprise is no longer just a simple engineering contractor, but has transformed into a franchisee providing long-term, stable "flexibility services" for the Saudi national grid.
+This means that the winning enterprise is no longer a simple engineering contractor, but has transformed into a franchisee providing long-term, stable "flexibility services" for the Saudi national grid.

 The deep value of energy storage lies in the fact that it is not only a tool for the "time travel" of energy but also the physical cornerstone for building a future power system with a high proportion of renewable energy.